hillaryychan/COMP3231/notes/05_Processes-and-Threads-Impl.md

 A skeleton of what the lowest level of an operating system does when an interrupt occurs; i.e a **context switch**

-1. Hardware stacks program counter etc. onto the kernel stack
+1. Hardware stacks program counter onto the kernel stack
 2. Hardware loads new program counter from interrupt vector of where we will transition to
 3. Assembly language procedure saves registers
 4. Assembly language procedure sets up new stack